Bancha/BanchaSuperSimple/README.md

 A Super Simple Bancha Project
 =============================

-This tutorial will you help with your first steps of using Bancha:
+This tutorial will you help with your first steps of using Bancha.

 [Live demo](http://supersimpple.banchaproject.com)